Zywave/booster/src/_areas/blog/posts/2022-10-release-notes-october-2022.md

 F﻿or full details of what went into this release, check out [the release milestone](https://gitlab.com/groups/zywave/app-platform/devkit/-/milestones/29#tab-issues).

 ## S﻿neak peek

-W﻿e've been busy with a large number of other projects.
-But coming soon:
+This month's release was a bit light, but we've been working on a lot of good enhancements that we're excited to share with you soon.
+Just a taste of what to expect:

 * B﻿ulk action support for ZUI Table
 * M﻿ulti-proxy support for APIs hosted at multiple domains